kamizox/-Day-1---Data-Types-HackerRank-30-Days-of-Code-Java-/README.md

 I was stuck when the string input was being skipped.
 Turns out, `nextLine()` was picking up the leftover newline.
 I fixed it by adding an extra `scan.nextLine()` after reading the double — that one line made everything work!

 ### 📌 Sample Input:
+12
+4.0
+is the best place to learn and practice coding

+### 📌 Sample output
+16
+8.0
+HackerRank is the best place to learn and practice coding!